asim/malten/README.md

 Streams have an idle lifetime of 1024 seconds.
 Each stream supports 1024 messages as a FIFO and 1024 characters per message.
 Streams can be discovered through exploration or via the API.

-## Design

-Malten keeps everything in memory, nothing is ever written to disk or a database.
-This is to ensure privacy and security.
-We do not want to persist data and ideally also want to encrypt messages on the client side.
-Streams are aged out based on TTL and each stream limits the number of messages and char length to ensure we can comfortably run malten in memory on most devices.

 ## Roadmap

 - [x] Presence - User presence status